What if You Can't Afford to Hire a Bankruptcy Attorney or Pay the Fees?

 - Chapter 13 — $310

-The most common type of bankruptcy, a Chapter 7 filing, erases most consumer debts and typically costs $1,500 or more once you have paid an attorney and the filing fees.
-A Chapter 13 filing, which involves a debt repayment or reorganization plan, can typically cost upwards of $3,000 or more.
+The most common type of bankruptcy, a Chapter 7 filing, erases most consumer debts and typically costs anywhere between $1,500 to $3,000 with an attorney.
+Chapter 13 filing, which involves a debt repayment or reorganization plan, can cost from $3,000 to $4,000 with an attorney.

 After the passing of the 2005 Bankruptcy Reform Act, costs for both types of bankruptcy filings rose considerably.
 This increase in cost was due to the imposed Means Test and other limitations on filing, which was a direct result of the 2005 Bankruptcy Reform Act.